Introduction

 Conclusion

-Incorporating computer literacy into our curriculums isn’t just about equipping students with technical knowledge.
-It’s about giving them the confidence to navigate an ever-evolving digital world, empowering them for a future where technology plays an increasingly pivotal role.
-Let’s continue to bridge the gap between generations and pave the way for a more tech-savvy and informed generation of theatre production professionals.
+Computer literacy in our curriculums isn't about technical skills.
+It's about giving them the confidence to navigate a changing digital world.
+We want to empower them for a future where technology is more important.
+Let's bridge the gap between generations.
+Let's create a more tech-savvy, informed generation of theatre production professionals.

 Comments